cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

     evaluations: 2
 ```

-In an Atmos stack manifest, we define the environment variables in the `env` section
+In an Atmos stack manifest, we define the environment variables in the `env` section (AWS profile with permissions to
-(AWS profile with permissions to access the S3 bucket), and the `s3-tags` Gomplate datasource.
+access the S3 bucket), and the `s3-tags` Gomplate datasource.

-The `url` of the `s3-tags` datasource uses a `Go` template with the delimiters `${ }`, which is processed as the first
-step in the template processing pipeline.

-And finally, in the `terraform.vars.tags` section, we define all the tags that are returned from the call to the
+In the `terraform.vars.tags` section, we define all the tags that are returned from the call to the S3 datasource.
-S3 datasource.

 ```yaml
 import: